RoStrap/rostrap.github.io/docs/Libraries/RoStrapUI/ChoiceDialog.md

 	</video>
 </div>

-This library registers a Material Design RadioGroup PseudoInstance which can be instantiated via `PseudoInstance.new("ChoiceDialog")`.
+This library registers a Material Design `ChoiceDialog` PseudoInstance which can be instantiated via `PseudoInstance.new("ChoiceDialog")`.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")